ffrank/ffrank.github.io/_posts/2015-06-21-openstack-dach-day-recap.markdown

 > We disabled MemCached to see what would happen, and performance *rose* by
 > one and a half orders of magnitude.

-I really enjoyed how the day was framed by an optimistic, igniting keynote and a long and borderline bitter rant on technical shortcomings and open issues.
+I really liked how the day was framed by an optimistic, igniting keynote and a long and borderline bitter rant on technical shortcomings and open issues.

 Once presentations were over, we finally managed to get some networking done